tiagopedras/image_gallery_bookmarklet/README.md

 Image gallery
 =====
-Open all images (with a direct link to a bigger version) in a gallery-like page.
+Open important images/photos in a gallery-like page.

+New version now scans the page for link tags with a direct url to an image or tries to open large image tags found in the body.
+(Background images fallback soon)

 Usage
 -----